danielkuc/BlushBay/README.md

+# E-commerce store front project.
+  Created mainly as a react learning project, I wanted to build a store front using external data (fake makeup API),
+## Technologies used:
+  Axios for data fetching
+  Bootstrap and styled-components for styling, and responsiveness. bootstrap-react to make bootstrap work with react, used it's hamburger menu and few other components.

+## How to use :
+  Navigate the website at your leisure, but bare in mind it is a dummy store front.

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: